COVID-19 pandemic in the Philippines: September 2021

-On September 1, the COVID-19 cases in the country surpassed 2 million.
+On September 1, the number of COVID-19 cases in the country surpassed 2 million.

 On September 3, the Philippines Food and Drug Administration (FDA) approved the emergency use of Moderna's COVID-19 vaccine for minors aged 12 to 17.

-The alert level system (ALS) was introduced by the government with pilot implementation of the system in Metro Manila beginning on September 16, 2021.
-The IATF intends to phase out the old quarantine system, which still remains in use outside Metro Manila pending the nationwide adoption of the ALS.
-The coverage of the ALS was expanded to include LGUs in Calabarzon, Central Visayas, and Davao regions on October 20, 2021.
+The government introduced a new 5-tier Alert Level System (ALS) to replace the ECQ, MECQ, GCQ, and MGCQ labels, with a pilot implementation in Metro Manila beginning on September 16.

 October 2021

+On October 15, the government began the vaccination of minors with comorbidities against COVID-19.

+The coverage of the ALS was expanded to include LGUs in the Calabarzon, Central Visayas, and Davao regions on October 20.

-On October 25, the DOH confirmed the presence of the B.1.1.318 variant in the country with one case reported.
-Along with the detection of the B.1.1.318 variant, the DOH also detected 380 more cases of the Delta variant, as well as 104 cases of Alpha variant, and 166 cases of Beta variant.
+On October 25, the DOH confirmed the first case of the B.1.1.318 variant in the country.
+The DOH also detected 380 more cases of the Delta variant, as well as 104 Alpha variant cases and 166 Beta variant cases.

-The vaccination of minors under the Philippine national vaccination also began within the month.

 November 2021

-On November 8, the country detected its first ever case of the B.1.617.1 variant, formerly called Kappa variant.
-The patient is a 32-year-old male from Floridablanca, Pampanga who experienced a mild case and has since recovered.
-The alert level system's nationwide adoption was completely realized on November 22.
+On November 8, the country detected its first case of the B.1.617.1 variant, formerly called the Kappa variant, in a 32-year-old male from Floridablanca.

+The Alert Level System was rolled out nationwide on November 22.

 December 2021

 The Omicron variant was first detected in the Philippines on December 15.
-The cases involved two travelers from Nigeria and Japan who arrived in the Philippines on November 30 and December 1 respectively.
-By December 28, there are four Omicron, all international travellers.
+The cases involved two travelers from Nigeria and Japan who arrived in the Philippines on November 30 and December 1, respectively.
+By December 28, there were four Omicron cases confirmed, all international travelers.

 January 2022

-On January 15, the DOH has confirmed that there is already a community transmission of the Omicron variant in Metro Manila, which was the cause of a spike in cases that started in late December 2021 and continued throughout the first half of January 2022.
-A shortage on paracetamol, other analgesic, and other drugs for flu-like symptoms was reported.
-The DOH and DTI maintained there is no shortage, but the latter admitted that there are some areas in the country temporarily ran out of stock due to logistical issues.
+On January 15, the DOH confirmed community transmission of the Omicron variant in Metro Manila, which caused a spike in cases that began in late December 2021 and continued through the first half of January 2022.
+A shortage of analgesics like paracetamol and other drugs for flu-like symptoms was reported.
+The DOH assured the public there is no shortage, though the Department of Trade and Industry (DTI) noted some brands were unavailable in certain areas due to logistical issues.